koenrane/KR-new-site/content/import/mdp-models-are-determined-by-the-agent-architecture-and-the.md

 use-full-width-images: "false"
 date_published: 05/26/2021
 original_url: https://www.lesswrong.com/posts/XkXL96H6GknCbT5QH/mdp-models-are-determined-by-the-agent-architecture-and-the
+skip_import: true
 ---
-[_Seeking Power is Often Robustly Instrumental in MDPs_](/seeking-power-is-often-convergently-instrumental-in-mdps) relates the structure of the agent's environment (the "Markov decision process (MDP) model") to the tendencies of optimal policies for different reward functions in that environment ("instrumental convergence").
+[_Seeking Power is Often Robustly Instrumental in MDPs_](/seeking-power-is-often-convergently-instrumental-in-mdps) relates the structure of the agent's environment (the "Markov decision process (MDP)[^pomdp] model") to the tendencies of optimal policies for different reward functions in that environment ("instrumental convergence").
 The results tell us what optimal decision-making "tends to look like" in a given environment structure, formalizing reasoning that says e.g. that most agents stay alive because that helps them achieve their goals.

+[^pomdp]: I think that the same point holds for other environment types, like POMDPs.

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/205fc7acb3e1ab7c1aa5af9239395306b4ee76d4565f33b3.png)
 <br/>Figure: The model for a deterministic MDP.
 When the discount rate is near 1, most reward functions have optimal policies which go `right` .